South Dakota Badlands Photo Workshop

 When you complete the checkout process, you will be given the option to either pay the full amount or put down a 50% deposit.
 If you pay the deposit, the remaining amount will be charged 90-days prior to arrival to the credit card we have on file.

 Before completing your reservation, please read our Terms and Conditions.

 - Digital SLR or Mirrorless Camera Body.

-- Wide angle lens in the 16-35mm range.
+- Wide angle lens in the 16-35mm range, preferably with max aperture of f/2.8 or faster for night photography.
 Ultra-wide angle lenses may allow you to be more creative in your compositions.

 - Mid-range zoom lens in the range of 24-100mm.

 - Telephoto lenses in the 200-600 range for wildlife.

 - Circular polarizer filters and ND filters for your lenses.
 If you like shooting with grads, bring them along.

 - Extra batteries, memory cards, and cleaning supplies.